linhnnle/linhnnle.github.io/_pages/about.md

   - /about.html
 ---

-My name is Linh, and I am a second-year PhD student in the Department of Biomedical Engineering, University of California, Davis, supervised by [Professor Audrey Fan](https://fanlab.engineering.ucdavis.edu).
+My name is Linh, and I am currently a second-year PhD student in the Department of Biomedical Engineering at the University of California, Davis, supervised by [Professor Audrey Fan](https://fanlab.engineering.ucdavis.edu).
 My research focuses on developing advanced imaging techniques to study brain function and improve diagnosis of Alzheimer's Disease.
-Within this area, I am particularly interested in quantitative methods and application of deep learning in multiple modality imagings.
+Within this area, I am particularly interested in quantitative methods and the application of deep learning in multiple modality imagings.

-I have spent a significant time in the industry as a Neuroimaging Specialist at [Cortechs.ai](https://www.cortechs.ai) (2018-2020).
-During my undergraduate period, I also worked as a research assistant with [Dr. David Peterson](https://cnc.ucsd.edu) (2018-2020) and a data science research intern at [Prof. Ben Croker's lab](https://www.crokerlab.com/home) (2019).
+Before joining UC Davis, I grew up in Vietnam and finished my high school in England, UK.
+Then, I moved to America in 2014 to study and received my Bachelor's degree in Science in Bioengineering at the University of California, San Diego.
+During my undergraduate time, I have spent a significant time in the industry as a Neuroimaging Specialist at [Cortechs.ai](https://www.cortechs.ai), located at San Diego (2018-2020), which is a innovating and leading industry in AI-powered imaging biomarkers.
+I also worked as a research assistant with [Dr. David Peterson](https://cnc.ucsd.edu) (2018-2020), using computer vision to analyze head tremor and a data science research intern at [Prof. Ben Croker's lab](https://www.crokerlab.com/home) (2019).

 ## News